kristapsdz/lowdown/index.md

 run all regression tests with all output modes and store any leaks or bad behaviour.
 These are output to the screen at the conclusion of all tests.

+The CI runner in *lowdown*'s GitHub repository runs both valgrind and regular regression tests, the latter with the compiler's **-fsanitize** options enabled, on each push.

 I've extensively run [AFL](http://lcamtuf.coredump.cx/afl/) against the compiled sources with no failures---definitely a credit to the [hoedown](https://github.com/hoedown/hoedown) authors (and those from whom they